WorkConversation Note

 • Over-communicate status, not feelings.
 "Here's where it is" beats "I feel terrible".

-• Keep your promises tiny and specific.
+• Keep promises tiny and specific.
 You're rebuilding trust, not writing a manifesto.

 TalkCraft is for practice: realistic scenarios, choices that sound like real humans, and coach notes that point out what landed (and what sounded defensive).